unknownalone/BrainFlix/SECURITY.md

 # Security Policy

+## Contact Information

+**Primary Contact Email**: [YOUR-EMAIL]
+This email serves as the primary point of contact for all security-related communications.

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to [YOUR-EMAIL].
+If you discover a security vulnerability within this project, please send an email to the primary contact address above.
 All security vulnerabilities will be promptly addressed.

 Please do not disclose security-related issues publicly until a fix has been announced.